Located on the east side of Singapore, the vibrant neighbourhood of Jalan Besar is home to a range of hip cafés and eateries.

 Apartment Coffee.
 161 Lavender Street #01-12, Singapore 338750.

 More than just a café, The Refinery fuses a mixology bar, a design workshop and a restaurant into one space.
-Depending on the time of day you visit, you’ll be able to grab brunch, savour Japanese grain bowls or chow down on Western-inspired comfort food.
+Dig into comfort food and Japanese grain bowls on weekdays, or drop by on the weekend to indulge in a range of brunch dishes like avocado toast with smoked salmon.

 If you have a sweet tooth as well as a caffeine craving, we recommend trying one of the many flavoured lattes and mochas on their menu.